 My first summer in Waxahachie was in 1962.
 I took the plane trip alone, and that by itself was enough to make the whole summer worthwhile.
 In those days, the “stewardess” would give a young traveler

 Updated 8/14 I’m indulging myself in the beginning of this review by taking a walk down memory lane.
 Click here if you’d like to jump to review section.
-When I was a kid, I spent many summers on a big cattle ranch just down the road from the booming metropolis of Maypearl Texas, population less… Read more…
+When I was growing up, I spent many summers on a big cattle ranch just down the road from the booming metropolis of Maypearl Texas, population less – Read more…

 Long before I moved to Portland, I was known for my sangria recipe.
 I always suspected I was invited to many parties just because they knew I would bring a batch of my easy-drinking wine punch.